 For verification of receipt and pick up, please contact us by phone.

 We are unable to directly receive refugee resettlement applications.
-These should be filed at the The Lima Field Office is unable to directly receive refugee resettlement applications.
-We are unable to directly receive refugee resettlement applications.
 These applications should be filed at the Refugee Resettlement Section (RRS) of the U.S. Consulate.
 Inquires on pending and previously denied refugee application should be addressed to the RRS officer or the Overseas Processing Entity (OPE).
 We are also unable to check the status of any pending refugee resettlement application.

 For general information and processing criteria please see the Department of State website or the Refugee section on the USCIS website which can be found on the right under related links.